 Edamame Hummus is a protein-packed dip that everyone is going to love.
 Made with edamame, avocado, fresh garlic and lime juice, I guarantee it will be a family favorite.

 My edamame hummus recipe is a cross between traditional hummus and guacamole because it has avocados.
 I really think the end result most closely represents humus rather than guacamole though.
 Hummus is considered a “health food” and is still one dish that just about everyone loves.

-Even your friends and family members who could care less about healthy eating will almost always tuck into the hummus, so it definitely makes for safe Super Bowl snacking.
+Even your friends and family members who could care less about healthy eating will almost always tuck into the edamame hummus.
 Sure the not-so-health-conscious might be using hummus as a chip dip, but at least they won’t be dipping their chips in some mayo-based dip.

 But here’s the deal, not all hummus is as healthy as you might think….

 Traditionally, hummus has tahini, which is a seed butter similar to peanut butter.
 Tahini is a processed sesame seed rather than legume.
 Tahini is a super healthy food and any traditional hummus recipe that is made with tahini and no added oil is going to be your best bet.

 This is because when it comes to fats, it is always, always healthier to eat fat in it’s “whole” food form.
 That means olives are healthier than olive oil.
 Sesame seeds and tahini is healthier than sesame seed oil.
 Peanuts and peanut butter are healthier than peanut oil.